rqlite/rqlite/DOC/AUTO_CLUSTERING.md

 rqlited -node-id $ID3 -http-addr=$HOST3:4001 -raft-addr=$HOST3:4002 \
 	-disco-mode etcd-kv -disco-config '{"endpoints":["example.com:2379"]}' data
 ```
  Like with Consul autoclustering, the cluster Leader will continually report its address to etcd.
+Refer to the [_Next Steps_](#next-steps) documentation below for further details on etcd configuration.

  #### Docker
 ```bash